Topic of the Week:

 If your child has an elevated temperature as part of this illness, a tepid bath can help get the fever down.
 If the bath hasn’t done the trick, the fever is over 101, and your child is miserable it is worth giving some fever reducing medicine.
 Ibuprofen tends to be a bit harder on the stomach so I would choose acetaminophen (Tylenol) when I have an illness that includes tummy symptoms.
 Another advantage to the Tylenol is that it comes in suppository form, so it is more easily tolerated by a vomiting kid.
 Dosage chart

-If your child is running around and has good energy I am usually not too concerned.
+If your child is running around and has good energy, I am usually not too concerned.
 There is a big difference between subdued and lethargic.
 Some kids are well hydrated but still feel lousy and are quieter than usual.
 We can call them subdued.
 If you have a kid with big juicy tears and lots of drool, they are probably not terribly dehydrated.
 The body doesn’t waste the fluid.

 On the other hand, a dehydrated child is lethargic.
 They do not want to play.
 The urine is more concentrated (darker and smellier) and way less frequent.
 Their mouth feels dry.
 Their breath might be stinky (of course if they have been vomiting that is probably a given.)
 Their skin may be dry.
 Normally if you pinch up a bit of skin on the wrist, it will immediately correct itself.
 If someone is dry, it may remain up in the pinch for a moment.

 If they are refusing fluids or can't keep down anything, you need to check in with your doctor’s office.
 If they are vomiting up bile (bright green) that is another signal that their tank is really on empty and they need a little help turning things around.
 These are the kids that sometimes get carried into our office draped over their parent’s shoulder.

-If I am giving phone advice, I am usually going to skip the office visit.
-If we are concerned that you are not able to win the hydration battle then a trip to the emergency room is appropriate.
+If I am giving phone advice, and it sounds like a child is dehydrated,I am usually going to skip the office visit.
+If the child is lethargic and you have been attempting small amounts of fluids and failing, then a trip to the emergency room is appropriate.
 Once there your child may get some IV fluids which often perk them right up.

 Once your child has started keeping down fluids, it is okay to advance the diet if they are interested in food.
 More often than not, we expect the stools to continue to be looser than normal for a bit longer.
 Trust your kids to some extent.
-I find that most of the time they accept foods that their bodies can handle.
-(Just in case, ignore the request for pepperoni pizza for a few days.)
+I find that most of the time they crave the foods that their bodies can handle.
+If you have an outlier asking for a hotdog, follow your instincts and say no.

 Bland starchy foods are your best bet.
 I suggest a modified BRAT diet.
 Bananas, rice, applesauce, crackers, toast, potato, pasta, boiled chicken and watermelon are all okay.

-I find that folks have a quicker time getting over this if they avoid dairy (some folks can stay on yogurt and tolerate that fine.)
+I find that folks have a quicker time getting over this if they avoid dairy (some folks can stay on yogurt and tolerate that fine).